Together Towards Unity. Being Church in a Fragmented World

 Assignment for contextual exploration.
 For each module, students will receive an assignment that invites them to get in touch with another community/ study a topical issue within their local context.
 These local study visits and explorations will be shared in the group.

-In order to round up the module there will be a quiz at the end of each module.
+In order to round up the course there will be a quiz at the end.